-2013 N.H.
+2014 N.H.
 Bear Hunt Outlook

 By Andrew Timmins, N.H.
 Fish and Game Bear Project Leader

-Posted August 22, 2013
+Posted August 13, 2014

 Scouting Is Key

 Scouting, particularly during food abundant years, is often the key to success in bear hunting.
 When food is abundant, bears tend not to travel as far to find food.
 The hunter must find the specific ridge or berry patch that bears are hitting.
 It is not difficult to detect bear usage of a particular area or food source.
 Look for tracks and scat.
-Examine the scat carefully, as remnants of what they have been eating will be in the scat.
+Examine the scat as remnants of what they have been eating will be in the scat.
 When bears are working berry patches, trails in the vegetation and busted branches will be evident.
-When looking for feeding activity in beech or oak stands, look for scats containing nut fragments, recent claw marks on trees (very evident on beech, less so on oak), broken branches under the canopy of the tree and bear “nests” in the crown.
-When checking acorn and beech crops, bring binoculars to canvas the crown of the tree and break open fallen nuts to determine if they contain viable “meat.”
+When looking for feeding activity in oak or beech stands, look for scats containing nut fragments, recent claw marks on trees (very evident on beech, less so on oak), busted branches under the canopy of the tree and bear “nests” in the crown.
+When checking acorn and beech crops, bring binoculars to canvas the crown of the tree and break open fallen nuts to determine if they contain viable “meat”.

 Daytime temperatures often remain very warm during September and October, and proper care is necessary to avoid spoiling of meat during this early season, so hunters need to plan accordingly when attempting to take a bear.
 To help prevent the spoiling of meat, Fish & Game rule (Fis 301.06,(p)) allows the hunter to skin the animal (and get the meat into a cool area) immediately after taking.
 At the time of mandatory bear registration, a hunter must exhibit the hide, legs and feet, intact skull and sex organs to Department staff for tagging.